Daniel-KM/Omeka-S-module-NoGoogleChromeFlockTracking/README.md

 (there will be a small fine in some years).
 More information to [clean up the web] or [in French].

+You can check your current browser on [amifloced.org].

 This module can be used in conjunction with the module [EU Cookie Bar], that warns about the tracking by cookies when Google analytics or Facebook buttons are used to steal data of your visitors.